redwoodjs/redwoodjs-com-archive/docs/directives.md

 yarn rw g directive isSubscriber --type validator
 ```

-Next, implement your validatation logic in the directive's `validate` function.
+Next, implement your validation logic in the directive's `validate` function.

 Validator directives do not have access to the field value, i.e. they are called before resolving the value.
 But then do have access to the `context` and `directiveArgs`.